-This will help to prevent notes from bleeding over into the next sample.
+This will go some way to preventing notes bleeding over into the next sample.
 The amount of compensation is variable from 0 - 0.7.

 Real-Time Log

 This tool will display real time logging information.
 If you are having problems with the Musician's Workbench that you wish to report to Sound Analysis, open the log, reproduce the problem, then click 'Send To Sound Analysis'.
 This will send an email with the logging information and session data to Sound Analysis where we can take a look at the problem.